lrjoshi/webpage/content/post/second-post.md

 I saw that all the reads that were in meta.fastq belonging to Senecavirus A were aligned while , all the Zika virus reads were ignored.The output will be in .BAM format.

 Now the tricky part.
 We need a annotated file in GTF or GFF format to count the features or genes aligned.
-For viruses usually you don't file well-annotated files.
-Rsubread package allows you to create a such file in tabular format which they call it SAF format.
+For viruses, in most of the cases you don't find well-annotated GTF or GFF files.
+Rsubread package allows you to create  such files in tabular format which they call it SAF format.

 So, lets use follwing code to create one SAF file for this analysis.